sudhaus7/wizard/Documentation/Reference/Index.rst

 References
 ==========

-Here you can find a basic introduction to the TYPO3 CMS extension "*sudhaus7_wizard*"
+References to various classes and untilities a template-creator can use to make the new template or sitepackage cloneable with *sudhaus7_wizard*

 .. toctree::
    :maxdepth: 5